raineorshine/npm-check-updates/.github/CONTRIBUTING.md

 ## Executable Stack Trace

 The Vite Build bundles all dependencies for efficiency.
-Source maps are now generated for all build outputs:
+Source maps are generated for all build outputs:

-- `build/cli.cjs.map` - CommonJS CLI source map
-- `build/cli.js.map` - ESM CLI source map
+- `build/cli.js.map` - CLI source map
-- `build/index.cjs.map` - CommonJS index source map
-- `build/index.js.map` - ESM index source map
+- `build/index.js.map` - index source map
 - `build/chunks/*.map` - Chunk source maps

 To execute npm-check-updates with an accurate stack trace using the original TypeScript source code, run: